Go to AAD Home

 Common problems include acne breakouts, excessive dryness, and irritated skin.

-If you find that wearing a face mask is causing a skin problem like a rash, acne, or other irritation, you may be able to treat it yourself.
-To help, we’ve gathered expert advice from dermatologists, wound care nurses, and doctors on the frontlines of the coronavirus pandemic.
+If you find that wearing a face mask is causing a skin problem like a rash, acne, or dryness, you may be able to treat it yourself.
+To help, we’ve gathered expert advice from board-certified dermatologists.
+The following video gives you an overview of their advice.
+If you want the how-to details, check out their tips below the video.

 1. Follow a gentle skin care routine.
 Skin care plays a vital role in healing your skin.
 If you’ve developed a skin problem from wearing a mask, follow this daily routine, Face washing 101.